snickerdoodless/belajargithub/introduction.md

 Untuk mengasah kemampuan kalian dari modul - modul diatas terdapat latihan & project nya juga loh.

-Sebelum mulai saya ada quotes keren buat kalian,
+Sebelum mulai ada quotes keren buat kalian,

 "***Your value is not determined by what you are, it is determined by what you are capable of***"